You searched for ""

 Dr. Hawkins specializes in diabetes, with a particular emphasis on the dramatic rise of the disease worldwide.
 She has traveled the globe investigating diabetes since 1996 and is the founding director of the Global Diabetes Institute (GDI) at Einstein, which conducts diabetes education and training for healthcare workers in South and Central America, Eastern Europe, Africa and Asia. read more...

-Chief, Division of Pediatric Infectious Diseases, The Children’s Hospital at Montefiore and Einstein
+Chief, Division of Pediatric Infectious Diseases, Einstein and CHAM

 Professor, Microbiology & Immunology, Einstein